molluscs text index | photo index

 Family Arcidae

 Where seen?
-This little clam is commonly seen stuck under stones on many of our shores.
+This little clam is commonly seen stuck under stones on our Southern shores, sometimes a few clustered together.
 But it is often overlooked as its 'hairy' shell camouflages it well.

 Features:

 About 2.5cm long.
 The sturdy two-part shell is oval with fine ribs.
 There is usually a layer of fine brown hairs (called the periostracum) covering the shell.
 The hairs grow particularly thickly towards the shell opening.
-The animal is usually firmly attached to the underside of stones, usually alone.
+The animal is usually firmly attached to the underside of stones and rubble, usually with the shell opening facing the hard surface.

 St. John's Island, Feb 11